ke4roh/WeatherAlerts/docs/about.rst

 - Daemon to run and notify alerts as they come in
 - Nagios monitoring pluging
 - A web service that given various paramaters will return json or raw text summaries of the requested data.
-- Would love to see someone a KDE plasmoid/widget that would pop up alerts
+- Would love to see someone a KDE widget that would pop up alerts

 Author
 =======
-This progam is maintained by Zeb Palmer, a Linux Systems Engineer and Professional Photographer who writes a bit of python at work and play.
-Circle me on Google Plus `zebpalmer.com/+ <http://zebpalmer.com/+>`_ and see my other work at `ZebPalmer.com <http://www.zebpalmer.com>`_
+This progam is maintained by Zeb Palmer, who writes a bit of python at work and play.
+`ZebPalmer.com <http://www.zebpalmer.com>`_

 Contact